Mike’s Bike Tours

 We’ll begin with a brief introduction, show you how our bikes function and inform you how to safely ride a bike in Amsterdam.
-The countryside bike tour starts with biking a little through the city, where we give you a run down on skinny bridges, crooked building and bike filled canals and then we continue biking out to the beautiful countryside.
+The countryside bike tour starts with biking a little through the city, where we give you a run down on skinny bridges, crooked building and bike filled canals and then we continue biking out to the beautiful countryside in Amstelland.

-With nice weather and good riders you may also see a second windmill further south where we visit the village of Oudekerk which is even older than Amsterdam or we ride west through the Amsterdam Bos (forest) and the Vondel Park before finishing back at our tour garage.
+With nice weather and good riders you may also see a second windmill called de Zwaan further south near the village of Ouderkerk or we ride west through the Amsterdam Bos (forest) and the Vondel Park before finishing back at our tour garage.

 This guided bike tour is 25-30 kilometers long and lasts +/- 4 hours.
 We do not feel it is a strenuous tour and is suitable for people 13 years and older as long as you can ride a bike on your own safely.
 However a reasonable level of fitness and biking skill is necessary to join this activity.
 The route is flat but the wind can be strong.
 We do have stops throughout the tour so you are not riding for 4 hours straight.
 The longest we bike on the countryside bike tour without a stop is 20-30 minutes at a time (depending on the direction of the wind).
 Join us for a fun and informative ride you’ll be glad you decided to take!

 If you’re looking for an English speaking tour, a great time, a smooth ride, background on the city you are visiting and its history, a chance to make new friends, an opportunity to enjoy the childhood skill of bicycle riding and a chance to get in touch with your inner self, among other wonderful pleasures, this tour is definitely for you.
 Coming on Mike’s Bike Tour of Amsterdam will make you a better person.
 It will make you stronger, more attractive, funnier, more popular and whatever else you may desire!